REVOLUTION, WOW! April 25th in the Misericórdia of Lisbon – VOL. II

-Author: Ana Gomes
+Author: Ana R. Gomes

-Investigation: Luisa Colen and João Santana da Silva
+Research: Luisa Colen and João Santana da Silva

 Review: J. L. Baptista